nickyroot/DeepLearning_FraudDetection/README.md

 *Author: Nick Root*

+I have for some time been working on fraud detection problems and feel it is my duty to share the result of that work so it can be used more widely if at all useful.

+# The data

 The data set is available on Kaggle for download - https://www.kaggle.com/dalpozz/creditcardfraud

 In summary, it contains 284,807 credit card transactions over 48 hours.
 It totally contains two types of transactons - fraud and genuine - inside the label column named 'Class'